kubernetes-sigs/scheduler-plugins/pkg/sysched/README.md

     name: nginx-seccomp
   image: nginx:1.16
 ```
+NOTE: In order for the binding webhook to work, one must need to label the namespace (for the seccomp profile and
+binding CRDs) using `kubectl label` command as follows.
+The `default` namespace is used here.

+``kubectl label ns default spo.x-k8s.io/enable-binding=``

 Following commands create the binding CRDs for `nginx`, `memcached`, and `redis` with their corresponding seccomp
 profile CRDs.